Frequently Asked Questions

 Fellows serve as the staff and managers for many of El Pomar’s programs and also work on teams dedicated to the Foundation’s internal operations.
 Each program calls on Fellows to use and develop unique skill sets, including: event planning, writing and editing, organizational management, research, and more.
 Because El Pomar engages in a variety of programs and grant making strategies and 1st Year Fellows are assigned to work on five or six programs, all Fellows obtain broad exposure to a wide variety of professional experiences.

 Fellows with a background or interest in international work may find themselves planning the itinerary and hosting political leaders from other nations on behalf of the American Council of Young Political Leaders.
 Those with a background in communications might contribute to the content creation process for the Foundation’s newsletters, blog and social media, or join the Awards for Excellence team to produce videos highlighting outstanding nonprofits throughout Colorado.
-Others will dive deeply into the grant making process by working on the Foundation’s specialty funds, while those interested in finance can work in the investment office and teach a course on investments to the other Fellows.
-From aiding in the citywide Empty Stocking Fund fundraiser to planning events to welcome military officials on the Military Affairs team, the programs help Fellows build on their professional strengths while also challenging them to grow in areas they may not have expected.
+Others will dive deeply into the grant making process by working on the Foundation’s specialty funds, while those interested in finance can work in the investment office and teach a course on investment to the other Fellows.
+Whether they involve aiding in the citywide Empty Stocking Fund fundraiser to planning events welcoming military officials on the Military Affairs team, the programs help Fellows build on their professional strengths while also challenging them to grow in areas they may not have expected.

 How are Fellows assigned to the programs?